 The reasons that someone who has suffered this sort of sudden loss needs help from an Arizona wrongful death lawyer are nearly endless.
 First, the emotional struggle that a family member is enduring will make it difficult to think clearly and logically.
 In addition, there is only one year from the date of the death to file an Arizona wrongful death lawsuit, otherwise the claim could be barred by the statute of limitations.
 Finally, quantifying damages and identifying other potential plaintiffs can be a highly technical process.

-If you have lost someone you love because of another person's negligence, contact the Phoenix wrongful death lawyers at Phillips Law Group today to schedule a free initial consultation.
+If you have lost someone you love because of another person's negligence, contact the personal injury lawyers at Phillips Law Group today to schedule a free initial consultation.

 The Phillips Law Group.
 All rights reserved.
 All materials contained on the Phillips Law Group website are copyrighted including trademarks, and other proprietary information including the content on its blogs, the home page, and all website pages.
 The material contained on this website may not be copied, reproduced, modified, transmitted, displayed, or distributed without written permission of the Phillips Law Group.
 Any reposting, distribution, or displaying of website content on any other business website without prior written consent is a violation of copyright laws.
 The Phillips Law Group disclaims all liability for content maintained on other websites that are linked to this firm's website.